Shilajit for Liver & Kidney Health — What Research Says

 Animal Studies

 Velmurugan and colleagues (2017) conducted studies in rats exposed to hepatotoxic chemicals.
-Shilajit pretreatment reduced liver enzyme elevation (ALT, AST), improved histology, and preserved antioxidant enzyme levels.
-Similar protective effects have been observed against carbon tetrachloride and paracetamol-induced liver damage in rodent models.
+Shilajit pretreatment cut liver enzyme elevation (ALT, AST), improved histology.
+Preserved antioxidant enzyme levels.

 Mechanisms